google-research/recsim/README.md

 However, the latest version of Dopamine is not in PyPI as of December, 2019.
 We want to install the latest version from Dopamine's repository like the following before we install RecSim.
+Note that Dopamine requires Tensorflow 1.15.0 which is the final 1.x release including GPU support for Ubuntu and Windows.

 ```
 pip install git+https://github.com/google/dopamine.git
 ```

-Windows users, if you cannot find the module `ale_c.dll`, please just remove `import atari_py` in `dopamine/discrete_domains/atari_lib.py` as we do not really use atari_py.

 Here are some sample commands you could use for testing the installation: